aldyrozian/SIP2-SLIMS/README.md

-# SIP2-SLIMS
+# SIP2-Inlislite
-SIP2 Gateway for SLIMS
+SIP2 Gateway for Inlislite v3.2
 # How To Use
 - Install python in LMS server
 - Configure IP, Port, DB Setting, Library Name, and language